MicrosoftDocs/Viva/Viva/skills/skills-get-started.md

    - Required fields: **Job Title (JobTitle)**, **Skill ID (SkillExternalCode)**
    - Optional, for reference only: **Skill Name (SkillName.en_US)**

-1. Save the templates as .csv (comma separated) files, with no spaces in the name, to a secure SharePoint location.
+1. Save the templates as .csv files in a secure SharePoint location.

-   Make sure you use commas as the delimiter.
-Your system might default to a different separator.
-In European countries, for example, it's often set to a semicolon `;`.

 4. Get the file paths for your .csv files.
    1. Select the file, and then select the ellipsis (**...**).
    2. Select **Details**, and then scroll to find the **Path**.
    3. Select the option to copy the selected file's path to the Clipboard.
-The file path should be formatted like this: `https://contoso.sharepoint.com/TeamAdmin/Shared%20Documents/Folder%20Name/Skills%20Library.csv`
+The file path should be formatted like this: `https://contoso.sharepoint.com/TeamAdmin/Shared%20Documents/Skills_Library.csv`

 ### Next steps